 The Mentoring Scheme

 The present mentors are Christine Widdall, Adrian Lines, David Butler, Gwen Charnock, Phil Charnock, Bob Dennis, Mike Lawrence, Terry Donnelly and Jane Lines.
-Christine runs the scheme and you need to apply to her for a mentor.

 What you can expect from a mentor: